purpleidea/mgmt/docs/faq.md

 solve this, shutdown and running mgmt process, run `rm mgmt` to remove the file, and then get a new one by running `make` again.

+### The docs speaks of `--remote` but the CLI errors out?

+The `--remote` flag existed in an earlier version of mgmt.
+It was removed and will be replaced with a more powerful version, which is a "remote" resource.
+The code is mostly ready but it's not finished.
+If you'd like to help finish it or sponsor the work, please let me know.

 ### Does this support Windows?
 OSX?
 GNU Hurd?

 Mgmt probably works best on Linux, because that's what most developers use for